jadob/jadob/README.md

 * [ ] Service Providers Should be moved to `Jadob\Core` too.
 * [ ] All Bridges (`Jadob\DoctrineORMBridge`, `Jadob\SymfonyFormBridge`) should be moved do `Jadob\Bridge\*` namespace.
 * [ ] Custom CSRF Extension to Forms

+## Testing

+Jadob uses PHPUnit for unit test, Phan for static analysis and PHP_CodeSniffer with Doctrine standard for code standards maintaining.
+There is no framework-specified standards, the best practices from these three tools should apply.

+``php-ast`` extension and disabled XDebug would be useful as Phan without it is really slow.

+Running full Testing suite:

+``vendor/bin/phpunit``

+``vendor/bin/phan``

+``vendor/bin/phpcs --standard=Doctrine src``

 ## Getting Started